Danish-7070/omr-electron/README.md

 This will start:
 - Python backend on http://localhost:3001
 - React frontend on http://localhost:5173
-- Electron app with both services
+- Electron app with direct Python bridge communication

 ## Building for Production